By Natalie Corwin, President and CEO, Pet Community Center, Nashville

 Additionally, educating about the benefits of responsible care-giving, such as tidy feeding areas and avoiding overfeeding, can prevent conflicts between neighbors and keep cats healthy.

-The playbook has a chapter dedicated to community cats and their humane management.
-Please download a copy to help if you’re looking at this issue in your community.
-You can also find links on the Resources page to tools including:
+The playbook has a chapter dedicated to community cats and their humane management, to help if you’re looking at this issue in your community.
+You can also find links on the Tools page to tools including:

 On the last Tuesday of each February, animal lovers honor World Spay Day.
 It’s a day to recognize the importance of affordable and accessible spay/neuter options for pets.